JonnyDuong/AI/README.md

 # AI
-A collection of AI algorithms mostly applicable for machine vision.
+A collection of AI algorithms mostly applicable to machine vision.